top of page

 Behind the lens

-Emily is a portrait and brand photographer based on the east coast of Canada, primarily in St. John's, NL.
-She loves capturing images with intention and purpose that tell a story.
-10 years ago, she picked up her first camera as a hobby, taking portraits of friends and family for fun.
+Emily is a portrait photographer who captures beauty and fashion using creative concepts.
+She is based on the east coast of Canada, primarily in St. John's, NL.
+She puts intention and purpose behind each photograph to create beautiful imagery.
+Ten years ago, she picked up her first camera as a hobby, taking portraits of friends and family for fun.
 As she continued to develop as a photographer, she began booking all kinds of clients, from families and couples to events and graduations, experimenting with different styles of portraits and learning new skills along the way.

-Recently, Emily discovered a passion for creative portraits, which she combined with brand work.
-She has had the pleasure of collaborating with multiple local apparel brands and brands across Canada.
+Emily now focuses on creative portraits, content creation, and fashion photography.
+She has had the pleasure of working with multiple local apparel brands and brands across Canada.
+Her intention with colour and light in every photograph shows her unique and elegant style.

-In August 2022, Emily was one of 20 Canadian photographers selected for the Canon Futures program, a 12-month mentorship program working with and learning from some of Canada's top photographers and creative professionals as well as other fellow young creators across Canada.
+In August 2022, Emily was one of 20 Canadian photographers selected for the Canon Futures program, a 12-month mentorship program working with and learning from some of Canada's top photographers and creative professionals.

 MY SELF-PORTRAIT JOURNEY